OutSystems/docs-product/src/develop/ui/screen-templates-create/concept.md

 The Screen Template Theme must be referenced in the hierarchy of the target module Theme.
 If that is not the case, the developers see a Theme compatibility warning because there are no guarantees that the Theme in the target module contains the CSS classes needed for the UI Patterns of the Screen.

-The Theme of the target module is determined by the Theme defined in the Application Template which can implement different UI frameworks.
-This means, for example, that the Traditional Web Applications based on the Silk UI Framework Application Templates are incompatible with the Screen Templates created for OutSystems UI Framework.
+The Theme of the target module is determined by the Theme defined in the App Template.
+App Template can implement different UI frameworks.
+This means, for example, that the Traditional Web Apps based on the Silk UI App Templates are incompatible with the Screen Templates created for OutSystems UI.

 ## Screen instantiation